whatyouhide/gotham-contrib/README.md

 **Note** this has been tested with OSX >= 10.9 only, but let me know if it works with previous versions too (just open an issue), thanks!

+### Konsole

+Copy the file [Gotham.colorscheme](konsole/Gotham.colorscheme) in the Konsole colorschemes folder (default `~/.kde/share/apps/konsole`).

+Now go into `Configuration > Modify current profile > Appearance` and the colorscheme Gotham should be in the list.
+The change of colorscheme is immediate.

 ### Xresources

 Copy the contents of [xresources/gotham](xresources/gotham) into your